 Supplemental Nutrition Assistance Program (SNAP)

-The Federal Government sets the rules for who qualifies for SNAP Benefits and determines the amount of SNAP Benefits that you can receive each month.
-The Human Services Department (HSD) will help you determine whether or not you qualify for SNAP.
-This normally depends on how much money you earn each month, and it also depends on what you own.
+The federal government sets the rules for who qualifies for SNAP Benefits and determines the amount of SNAP Benefits for which one may receive each month.
+HSD will help determine if a person qualifies for SNAP.
+This normally depends on how much money a person earns each month, and it also depends on what a person may own.

 Basic SNAP Rules

 When applying for SNAP benefits, there are some basic rules that apply to any person who may potentially receive benefits.
 They are:

 - You must be a U.S. Citizen or a qualified lawful resident